Dipeshtwis/curriculum-html-css/portfolio/m6_scroll_event.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

 - In desktop, when the user scrolls you need to check if the user scrolled to a new section.
-If so, you should highlight the name of the section in the menu manipulating the DOM (using CSS classes).
+If so, you should highlight the name of the section in the menu by manipulating the DOM using CSS classes.

   <p align="center">
     <img src="./images/m7_mobile_menu/menu-desktop.png" alt="Desktop menu" />
   </p>

 We included a screenshot of Template 5 for reference, but you should follow the template that you chose.